Superconvergence phenomenon in Wiener chaoses: Introduction

 Extending normal convergence to non-linear functionals of a random field, in particular, polynomial functionals of a Gaussian field is a fertile and lively area of research.
 We refer to \cite{NourdinPeccati} and the references therein, as well as to \cite{NourdinWebpage} for an overview.
 Despite numerous results regarding normal approximation, capturing the above regularization phenomenon for Gaussian polynomials has so far remained out of reach: the best known modes of convergence are the total variation distance \cite{nourdin2009stein} or the relative entropy \cite{nourdin2014entropy}.
-As opposed to the central limit theorem, due to the absence of convolution, questions regarding regularity in this non-linear framework are much more challenging.
+As opposed to the central limit theorem, thoroughly covered by \cite{LionsToscani}, due to the absence of convolution, questions regarding regularity in this non-linear framework are much more challenging.

 In this article, we develop a novel approach to study the regularity of non-linear functionals of a Gaussian field, based on Malliavin calculus and Wiener chaoses theory.
 In this setting, we show regularization of densities along normal convergence.
 This discovery drastically strengthens the aforementioned results.
 Before stating our results, we recall that the Wiener chaoses are the infinite-dimensional counterpart of the well-known Hermite polynomials.
 In particular, they form an orthogonal basis with respect to the Wiener measure.
 We also recall that non-constant random variables in a finite sum of Wiener chaoses always admit a density with respect to the Lebesgue measure \cite{shigekawa1980derivatives}.
+We give more details on Wiener chaoses in \cref{s:wiener}.
 We write $d_{\mathrm{FM}}$ for the \emph{Fortet--Mourier} distance; it metrizes the topology of convergence in law.
 In the statement below, the Fortet--Mourier distance plays no specific role and could be replaced by any distance metrizing the topology of convergence in law.
-Our main result reads as follows. \begin{theorem} Let $d$ and $q \in \mathbb{N}$, there exists $\delta = \delta_{q,d} > 0$ and $C = C_{q,d} > 0$, such that for all $F$ in the Wiener chaos of degree $d$, with density $f$, we have:
+We also write $\mathbb{N}$ for the set of natural integers, and $\mathbb{N}^{*} \coloneq \mathbb{N} \setminus \{0\}$.
+Our main result reads as follows.